masiha-piroozram/M-M-1-Queue-simulation/README.md

 • number of event happend in a speific time
 • total number of customers existing in the system at a time
 • times between events
 You can also run the "M/M/1 with package.R" to see and compare the result using Queueing Package in R.
+There is also a zip file named "Example.zip" which you can see how the result should be on your device.
+In case of any contradiction, you can contact me.